-Please find a copy of our attendance policy on our website where contact details are provided for key staff and where the processes for monitoring attendance and punctuality are detailed.
-We look forward to welcoming your child into Queen Elizabeth's School this academic year.
+Please find a copy of our attendance policy here where contact details are provided for key staff and where the processes for monitoring attendance and punctuality are detailed.
+We look forward to welcoming your child into XXX this academic year.